YOUR FACELIFT PRIMER

 In some cases, Dr. Rizk may recommend fat grafting that involves removing fatty tissue from the tummy, hips or thighs and processing it to be placed in cheek, eyelid and temporal hollows where volume has been lost over time.
 Your skin will then be draped over the new contours and excess skin will be removed.
 Sutures will be used to carefully close the incisions.

-Prior to surgery, Dr. Rizk will recommend that you avoid all vitamins and medications that can interfere with anesthesia and the healing process.
+Prior to surgery, Dr. Rizk will recommend that you avoid all vitamins and medications that can interfere with the anesthesia and the healing process.
 He will also give you his proprietary combination of Arnica and Bromelain to help minimize bruising and swelling.

 After the procedure

 After a facelift, your incisions will likely be covered with a light bandage to minimize swelling and bruising.
-Due to his meticulous approach to the surgery, Dr. Rizk typically does not place drains to remove excess blood or fluid, which speeds healing and makes the post procedure course more comfortable.
+Due to his meticulous approach to the surgery, Dr. Rizk typically does not place drains to remove excess blood or fluid, which speeds healing and makes the post-procedure course more comfortable.